Real Estate Information

 Did You Limit Access to Your House?

 One of the biggest mistakes you can make when selling your house is restricting the days and times when potential buyers can tour it.
-Being flexible with your schedule is important when you're selling your house, even though it might feel a bit stressful to drop everything and leave when buyers want to see it.
+Being flexible with your schedule is important, even though it might feel a bit stressful to drop everything and leave when buyers want to see it.
 After all, minimal access means minimal exposure to buyers.
 ShowingTime advises:

 “. . . do your best to be as flexible as possible when granting access to your house for showings.”

 Sometimes, the most determined buyers might come from far away.
-Since they're traveling to see your house, they may not be able to change their plans easily if you only offer limited times for showings.
+Since they’re traveling to see your house, they may not be able to change their plans easily if you only offer limited times for showings.
 So, try to make your house available as much as you can to accommodate them.
-It’s simple.
-If no one’s able to look at it, how’s it going to sell?
+It's simple – if no one’s able to look at it, how will it sell?

 Did You Make Your House Stand Out?

-When selling your house, the old saying matters: you never get a second chance to make a first impression.
+When you're selling your house, the old saying matters: you never get a second chance to make a first impression.
 Putting in the work to make the exterior of your home look nice is just as important as how you stage it inside.
-Freshen up your landscaping to improve your home’s curb appeal so you can make an impact upfront.
+Freshen up your landscaping to boost your home’s curb appeal so you can make an impact upfront.
 As an article from U.S. News says:

 “After all, if people drive by, but aren’t interested enough to walk through the front door, you’ll never sell your house.”

 But don’t let that impact stop at the front door.
 By removing personal items and reducing clutter inside, you give buyers more freedom to picture themselves in the home.
-Additionally, a new coat of paint or cleaning the floors can go a long way to freshening up a room.
+Plus, a fresh coat of paint or thorough floor cleaning can work wonders in sprucing up the house for potential buyers.

-Did You Price Your House Compellingly?
+Did You Price Your House at Market Value?

-Setting the right price is extremely important when you're selling your house.
-Even though it might feel tempting to push the price higher to maximize your profit, overpricing can scare away buyers and make it hard to sell quickly.
-Business Insider notes:
+Setting the right price is key.
+While it might be tempting to push the price higher to maximize your profit, overpricing your house can actually turn off potential buyers and slow down the selling process.
+Forbes notes:

-If your house is priced higher than others like it, it could make buyers lose interest.
+If your house is priced higher than others like it, it may discourage buyers, resulting in increased time on the market.
 Pay attention to the feedback people give your agent during open houses and showings.
 If lots of people are saying the same thing, it might be a good idea to think about lowering the price.

 For all these insights and more, rely on a trusted real estate agent.
 A great agent will offer expert advice on relisting your house with effective strategies to get it sold.